padilr1/ChIPbinner_database/README.md

 # ChIPbinner_database
 Database for ChIPbinner.
-Contains example data as well as databases for use with ChIPbinner.
+Contains example data as well as curated databases from Ensembl, Encode and RepeatMasker for use with ChIPbinner.